gdestuynder/audisp-json/messages_format.rst

 :PTRACE: process trace, gdb/strace do that for example, 'ptrace' syscall in audit.rules.
 :EXECVE: execute program, 'execve' syscall in audit.rules.
 :AVC_APPARMOR: AppArmor messages, generally used on Ubuntu.
 Not handled by audit.rules.
+:ANOM_PROMISCUOUS: network interface promiscuous setting on/off.
+Handled by 'ioctl' syscall in audit.rules.